If you own a Jet style helmet with a ratchet type strap rather than the D type strap then it can be a challenge to secure these using the strap.

 It’s not something I have needed to do frequently but in some locations I really want to leave the helmet on the bike.
 For example renting a scooter in the Philippines and Thailand it is hassle to walk around the mall carrying helmet when everyone else has attached theirs to the clip under the scooter seat.
 And arriving at a temple where I will be well away from the bike my bag is always secured and cable locked but my helmet just left on bike.
-It’s never been a problem and I deliberately have stuck a bunch of stickers on my Nolan N43 helmet to make it look like cheap helmet, but my mind would be more at ease if it was better secured.
+It’s never been a problem and I deliberately have stuck a bunch of stickers on my Nolan N43 helmet to make it look cheap, but my mind would be more at ease if it was better secured.

 And this is how that fits/works.

 It is made by Kijima Japan and cost about $9 AUD delivered via Amazon.
-No idea why it took me so long to get one.

 I shall report back on this after my upcoming rides where I will put it to test on both bike and scooter.

 Update: OK well not every scooter is easy to attach a helmet to and the one I rented in Philippines did not work with this.
 Attaching to a motorcycle in Thailand worked ok but depends if the model has a helmet holder.
 However the item itself functions as expected.

 I’ve since found how to loop a thin cable lock through the clip and then secure the helmet to motorcycle with cable and find this is more versatile. (this is for jet style helmets, obviously regular helmet you can loop around chin bar)